-Check Possible causes Problems that may result Star wheels on star wheel holder Star wheels became dislocated when paper jam occurred.
+Check Possible causes Problems that may result Star wheels on star wheel support Star wheels became dislocated when paper jam occurred.
 Dislocated star wheels can hinder paper feed.
 Sensors and actuators Any sensor(s) not working.
 If a sensor does not turn on, the related roller(s) will not rotate.
 Bank ASSY The bank ASSY is deformed.
-A deformed section on the bank ASSY can cause double-feeding.
+Bank ASSY Paper tray A deformed section on the bank ASSY can cause double-feeding.
 CR encoder strip The CR encoder strip is stained.
 A stained CR encoder strip can cause a carriage drive error during printing that will stop the printing operation.
+Jam clear cover The jam clear cover is scratched.
+The jam clear cover can hinder paper feed.